-Dr. Jack Gunter has been contributing to the art and science of rhinoplasty surgery for more than 35 years.
-His extensive training and experience, coupled with exceptional skill and precision, have paved the way for patients the world over to achieve exceptional results in rhinoplasty.
-At the Gunter Center for Aesthetics & Cosmetic Surgery, Dr. Jack P. Gunter and Dr. C. Spencer Cochran are two of only a handful of surgeons worldwide offering a practice that focuses exclusively on rhinoplasty and adjunctive procedures, such as chin implants, that can enhance the result of rhinoplasty.
-After an extraordinarily successful career in surgery, Dr. Gunter is placing more emphasis on his role as the Medical Director of the Gunter Center for Aesthetics and Cosmetic Surgery, while handing primary surgical responsibilities to Dr. Cochran.
-Dr. Gunter retains an integral role as part of our practice with his leadership and continues to be involved in complex rhinoplasty surgeries that incorporate rib cartilage grafts.
+The Dallas Rhinoplasty Center was formed by Dr. Spencer Cochran upon the the retirement of Dr. Jack Gunter in June of 2014.
+After an extraordinarily successful career in surgery, Dr. Jack Gunter retired in June of 2014.
+He contributed to the art and science of rhinoplasty surgery for more than 35 years.
+His exceptional skill paved the way for patients the world over to achieve exceptional results in rhinoplasty.
+Together at the Gunter Center for Aesthetics & Cosmetic Surgery, Dr. Jack P. Gunter and Dr. C. Spencer Cochran were two of only a handful of surgeons worldwide offering a practice that focuses exclusively on rhinoplasty and adjunctive procedures, such as chin implants, that can enhance the result of rhinoplasty.
+Upon Dr. Gunter’s retirement, Dr. Cochran formed the Dallas Rhinoplasty Center where he is continuing the legacy of Dr. Jack Gunter.

 I will forever be indebted to Dr. Gunter for all of the rhinoplasty knowledge and skill he has imparted to me.
 It has been an honor to work along side him and to continue teaching his techniques to other rhinoplasty surgeons.
 Thank you, Dr. Gunter, for the privilege of being in practice with you and for giving me this opportunity!”

 - Dr. Cochran